Can you use wallpaper in a bathroom?

 Wallpaper in a bathroom?
 Yes, yes ,yes!!!
 But with a disclaimer…

-This is so on trend for interior design at the moment.
-Wallpapering in a bathroom is somewhere we install regularly.
-There are some things you need to know around this and we will explore the do’s and don’ts to ensure you make the best decision when adding wallpaper to a bathroom.
+Lets look at the important things you need to know around this and we will explore the do’s and don’ts to ensure you make the best decision when hanging wallpaper in a bathroom.

 What type of wallpaper is best in bathrooms?